CuBoulder/Documentation/docs/Tools/Drupal_Onboarding.md

 In your newly created services.yml file, change debug to `debug:true` and save.
 This will allow you to Inspect the webpage with your Browser Dev Tools to begin planning your templates.

-Run `lando info` to see where your new site is hosted!
-See the above useful commands for allowing local logins, twig debugging, then sign in with the default credentials and you're all ready to get building!
+Run `ddev describe` to see where your new site is hosted, or open automatically with `ddev launch` See the above useful commands for allowing local logins, twig debugging, then sign in with the default credentials and you're all ready to get building!

 ### Site Building